 Zero Art Studio is a creative, one room recording studio built to suit the needs of Zero Art Radio, myself and friends.
 Odds are that you will never step foot in the Zero Art Studio because at this point, the studio remains a private entity and is not open to the public.
 Although, I have spent a lot of time creating a workspace that means a lot to me and would like to share some information.
 I use the studio very much as a tool in the writing process of my music, so I believe it ties right into my music.
-The studio also hosts live sessions and interviews for Zero Art Radio, an independent, internet-based radio station I started thirteen years ago.
-If you are touring through Nashville and think your music fits into the Zero Art Radio aesthetic, contact me about coming by to do a session.
+The studio also hosts live sessions and interviews for FMRL, an artist collective started by myself and Chris Davis.
+If you are touring through Nashville, contact me about coming by to do a session.

 After spending many years as a recording engineer in different studios in different areas of the country, I came to the conclusion that the only thing I hated about recording studios was the fact that it wasn’t my own space.
 The remedy to this, of course, is to build your own and that’s what I did.
 You have to be a bit mental to want to build your own studio, but I figured I already had that part covered.
 The studio construction was started in August of 2005 in the Tennessee summer heat.
 I had recently moved from Chicago to Nashville and bought a house with a 2 1/2 car garage attached.
 It was this space that I built out into a comfortable workspace for me to work on my music.
 The construction took me about 8 months to complete with the help of a few friends.
 I did document the process with photos and some writing and I plan to put that documentation up here on the site when I find the time.
 The length of time to complete the build was extended because of many factors, but it was well worth the wait.